qgis/QGIS-Documentation/source/working/working_with_vector.rst

 To complete the creation of the new Shapefile layer, add the desired attributes by clicking on the \button{Add} button and specifying a name and type for the attribute.
 A first 'id' column is added as default but can be removed, if not wanted.
 Only \selectstring{Type}{real}, \selectstring{Type}{integer}, and
 \selectstring{Type}{string} attributes are supported.
 Additionally and according to the attribute type you can also define the width and precision of the new attribute column.
 Once you are happy with the attributes, click
 \button{OK} and provide a name for the shapefile. |qg| will automatically add a *.shp} extension to the name you specify.
-Once the layer has been created, it will be added to the map and you can edit it in the same way as described in Section :ref:`vector_digitizing_existing_layer` above.
+Once the layer has been created, it will be added to the map and you can edit it in the same way as described in Section :ref:`sec_edit_existing_layer` above.

 .. _vector_create_spatialite: